 - Somatic SNVs - Indels GATK4

 - RNA Germline Variant Calling GATK4

 What input file types does a workflow accept?

-Note: If your data files are not in unmapped BAM format, check out this sequence file conversion workspace.
-It contains workspaces for converting the following formats for use in GATK analysis tools:
+Data files not in unmapped BAM (uBAM) format?If your data files are not in unmapped BAM format, check out this sequence file conversion workspace.
+It contains workflows for converting formats for use in GATK analysis tools.

 How do I change the input/output files a workflow uses?

 Showcase workspaces are preconfigured to run on sample data included in the workspace.
 To run a showcase workspace's workflows on your own data, you need to update your workspace data table to include your own data.
 To learn how to modify, add, or delete a data table, see How to add a table to a Terra workspace.
 You can use the Terra interface to change input or output file names or locations.
 See Workflow setup: VM and other options for step-by-step instructions, a video tutorial, and a practice exercise.